 2. Call for an executive meeting and set a realistic goal

 Depending on the size or stage of your organization, the CXO, CMO, CPO, or CCO (whoever is leading the CX initiatives) will call for an executive meeting to involve other stakeholders together along with the CEO.
-This meeting aims to define a realistic NPS goal and align the entire organization towards achieving that.
+This meeting aims to define a realistic NPS goal and align the entire organization toward achieving that.

 It is important to define a realistic goal for your company and not just any number.
 For example, if your current NPS is 30 and you want to take it to 60, is it possible in 3 months?
 Will you be able to capture, analyze, and take action on tons of feedback in such a short time?
 No.